obpy/obpy/src/doc/source/core-dev/codingstandard.rst

 Example::

     This is an example unit test comment.
 It is ignored by the test runner.
-    The next two lines are run by the test runner, as they both start with ">>> ".
+    The next three lines are run by the test runner, as they both start with ">>> ".
     >>> import obengine.cfg
     >>> cfg = obengine.cfg.Config()